-- Read while holding them.
+Try while holding them.

 When we read like this he seems most interested and involved.
 Sometimes he cuddles into my neck since he’s sleepy, but he rarely try to squirm away.

-- Read while they play.
+..Or while they play.

 Sometimes he brings me different books to read to him, stands close by to look at the pages for a page or two, then goes back to playing.
 And in case you doubt that this effort is worthwhile, he actually does get upset if I stop.

-- Read when they’re stuck somewhere.
+Read to your toddler when they’re stuck somewhere.

-While he plays in the tub, I like to read longer books that actually interest me a bit, since I don’t really want to show him the pages and risk them going into the tub.
+While he plays in the tub, I like to try longer books that actually interest me a bit, since I don’t really want to show him the pages and risk them going into the tub.

-- Read what they love!
+Choose what they love!